Written by Dan Green

 If you haven’t had your credit checked by a mortgage company in the last 90 days, it’s smart to get pre-approved before looking for a home – even if you’re in the “thinking about it” phase.

 Most first-time home buyers have never had their credit examined by a lender, and when they do, 34 percent find mistakes.
-You can’t leave credit errors to the last minute and expect to get approved to buy a house.
+Those errors can affect your approval.

 Use time to your advantage.
 Get a mortgage pre-approval and gain access to your mortgage credit report.
 Whether your credit history is strong or weak, you’ll have a clear plan forward.